annuaire-entreprises-data-gouv-fr/site/app/api/data-fetching/README.md

 # data-fetching folder

-This foder contains the data fetching routes called from the frontend app.
+This folder contains the data fetching routes called from the frontend app.

 Link between routes and model is done automatically with the `routes-handlers` module.
 Route protection is done with the `routes-scopes` module.